Planning your school trip

 Educational Value

 As a class teacher and Educational Visits Coordinator, one of the first things you need to do is justify the trip in terms of educational value.
 A day, half day or week out of the classroom is going to cost time and money, so it has to have an educational benefit to the children you are planning to take.
+In most cases, you will want your school trip to be aligned with the learning objectives for a particular topic or subject area, perhaps to expand upon what they have been learning in class.
+Other trips may have the goal of teamwork and forming bonds between new classes.

 Your planning should be aimed at getting the school trip proposal passed by your head teacher.
 Consult the school policy and Local Education Authority guidelines for school outings.
 You may well find there is already a set procedure you need to work to.
 This should also help you research everything you need to get that head teacher to nod in approval.

 The Cost

-School budgets are tight so you will need to carefully work out the cost of transport and entry to the venue.
+For day trips you will need to carefully work out the cost of transport and entry to the venue.
 Some venues are free for educational visits, but most will have a small cost to each pupil, and your chances of finding a coach operator willing to offer you free travel are about as likely as getting through the day without one of the children getting travel sick.
-Click for a selection of budget friendly trips

 Cost is always a difficult one.
 For a lot of schools and LEAs, any contributions have to be voluntary, but without full payment from all parents, the trip may not be able to go ahead, so the letter you will send out to the children's parents has to be worded carefully, and try to point this out.
 You will always have a few parents who interpreted the words 'voluntary contribution' as meaning that they don't need to pay.
 Click for funding ideas or our new free trips for schools with a high pupil premium!